MetaMask/permissions-adventure/README.md

   https://github.com/MetaMask/metamask-extension/tree/LoginPerSite
 ) of the extension.

-To serve locally, use `npm install && npm run serve`.
+To serve locally, use `yarn install && yarn serve`.

-To publish to GitHub Pages, use `npm run publish`.
+To publish to GitHub Pages, use `yarn publish`.